SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 - [Azure Event Hubs Source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source/) (Recommended)
 - [Collect Logs from Azure Monitor using Azure Functions](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-logs-azure-monitor/#configure-log-collection)

-When you configure the event hubs source or HTTP sourc, plan your source category to ease the querying process.
+When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
 For example: `Azure/DB/SQL/Logs`

 #### Export logs from Azure Monitor to Event Hub